-308.3.1 Condition 1.
+308.2.1 Condition 1.
 This occupancy condition shall include buildings in which all persons receiving custodial care who, without any assistance, are capable of responding to an emergency situation to complete building evacuation.
-Not more than five of the residents may require physical assistance from staff to respond to an emergency situation when all residents that may require the physical assistance reside on a single level of exit discharge.
+Not more than five of the residents may require physical assistance from staff to respond to an emergency situation when all residents that may require the physical assistance reside on a level of exit discharge and the path of egress to the exit does not include steps.

-308.3.2 Condition 2.
+308.2.2 Condition 2.
 This occupancy condition shall include buildings in which there are persons receiving custodial care who require assistance by not more than one staff member while responding to an emergency situation to complete building evacuation.
 Five of the residents may require physical assistance from more than one staff member to respond to an emergency.

-308.4 Group I-2.
+308.3 Group I-2.
 This occupancy shall include buildings and structures used for medical care on a 24-hour basis for more than five persons who are incapable of self-preservation.
-This group shall include, but not be limited to, the following: